 HIV Treatment 101

-To determine if you need to take HIV medications, your doctor will take at least two blood tests:
+When you first visit an HIV care provider, they will take at least two blood tests:

-Based on both your T-cell test and viral load test results, you and your doctor will have a clear picture of how HIV has progressed in your body and when you should start taking HIV medications.
+Based on both your T-cell test and viral load test results, you and your provider will have a clearer picture of how HIV has progressed in your body.

-To learn the basics about starting HIV treatment, check out these great overviews:
+Learn the basics about starting HIV treatment, and check out even more resources below: